 The Jalapeno Cheese Stuffed Pretzel is one of my very favorite treats at Disneyland.
 Now you can have this spicy, cheesy taste of Disney at home!

 These pretzels are one of my very favorite snacks at the Disney Parks.
 They are soft, chewy, salty, cheesy, gooey, and OH so good.
 They are a great, filling, snack for right around $5 each (which, for Disneyland, is a pretty good price).
 Here’s the best part: You can make them at home for about $.60 a pretzel!
 Now THAT’S a deal!

 The most consistent place that you can find these gooey, spicy cheese filled pretzels is at The Refreshment Corner at Disneyland, next to the Jolly Holiday Bakery Cafe at the top of Main Street U.S.A.
 You can also often find them at various pretzel carts around the parks.
 We found this one pictured above at a pretzel cart on Pixar Pier.

 Where to Find Stuffed Pretzels at Disneyworld

 Finding cheese stuffed pretzels at Disneyworld can be a little more tricky.
 From what I understand, they can come and go in the pretzel carts and restaurants throughout the parks.
 Lowtide Lou’s at Typhoon Lagoon seems to be the only place that consistently has them.
 We have heard reports of people also being able to find them at the Lunching Pad in Tomorrow Land at Magic Kingdom but it isn’t always a sure thing.

 - The only tricky thing about this recipe is the jalapeño cheese.
 It can be a little difficult to find.
 We have substituted Pepper Jack cheese before and honestly can’t even taste a difference.

 - Cut up the cheese into small rectangles so you can easily shape it into a pretzel.
-The rectangles of cheese also melt MUCH better than shredded cheese and help you to get a good “cheese pull.”
+The rectangles of cheese also melt MUCH better than shredded cheese to help you get a good “cheese pull”.

 - Next, shape the pretzel and dip it in boiling water with baking soda.